-Shiela Ryan has been a member of the Georgia PKU Connect Board of Directors since 2009.
-She graduated in May, 2017 from the Georgia State University Undergraduate Program (DPD) in Nutrition and Dietetics.
-During her enrollment at GSU Shiela was the Treasurer for the Nutrition Student Network, received a DPD Outstanding Student Award, and attained a ServSafe manager’s certification.
+Shiela Ryan has been a member of the Georgia PKU Connect Board of Directors since 2009 following her Nephew’s diagnosis in 2008.
+She completed her nutrition studies at Georgia State University (GSU) and with Keith & Associates Dietetic Internship (KADDI).
 Shiela also holds a Bachelor of Business Administration with a focus in Human Resources Management from Columbus State University.
-Prior to studying Nutrition at GSU Shiela held a management position in Employee Benefits for Synovus Financial Corp. for over 10 years.
-While not studying nutrition, or connecting with Georgia PKU families Shiela enjoys spending time with her family, running, and cooking.
-Her interest in supporting the PKU community began with the diagnosis of her Nephew in 2008 and her professional journey in nutrition continues with the onset of her Dietetic Internship Fall, 2017 with Keith & Associates Dietetic Distance Internship (KADDI).
+Prior to attending GSU Shiela held a management position in Employee Benefits for Synovus Financial Corp. for over 10 years.
+Shiela’s clinical career started with Morrison Healthcare at Wellstar in Atlanta, Georgia and her professional journey in nutrition continues with her role as a metabolic dietitian at Emory Healthcare.
+While not studying nutrition or connecting with PKU families Shiela enjoys spending time with her family, walking her dog, and cooking.

 • Daniel Almeida, At Large

-Daniel Almeida is a senior financial executive, with 20 years of experience in investment and risk management, insurance and derivatives.
-After many roles within ING Group and Aflac in Brazil, Latin America and USA, he is now the Director for Global Risk Management at Intercontinental Exchange Inc. When his younger daughter was diagnosed with PKU in 2008, he met Kristen via the Emory Genetics Clinic and they have been in contact since then.
+Daniel Almeida is a senior financial executive, with over 20 years of experience in risk management, investments, insurance and derivatives.
+He has worked for large multinational companies such as ING Group, Aflac, Intercontinental Exchange and managed teams in Brazil, Latin America and the U.S. He is now Director at KPMG on their Capital Markets Compliance Risk practice.
+When his younger daughter was diagnosed with PKU in 2008, he met Kristen via the Emory Genetics Clinic and they have been in contact since then.
 Given his personal link to the PKU community and also professional background, in 2015 he was invited to join the Board of Georgia PKU Connect.
 Besides supporting all its activities, his main focus in the group has been on Organization Planning and Board development, determining skills, experience needed, and defining board member roles and responsibilities.
-Daniel lives in Atlanta with his wife and 2 daughters.
+Daniel is also co-chair of the Principal Advisory Council at Peachtree Middle School and lives in Atlanta with his wife and 2 daughters.

 • Lindsey Coltraine, At Large

-Lindsey Coltraine is a Registered Nurse who works in mental health, and she is pursuing a Master of Marriage and Family Therapy degree where she hopes to work with families with children.
-She graduated from the University of Georgia with a Bachelor’s of Science in Psychology before going on to complete her Master’s of Nursing degree with Georgia Health Sciences University.
+Lindsey Coltraine is a Registered Nurse who works in pediatrics, and she is a Family Therapist where she works with couples and adult individuals.
+She graduated from the University of Georgia with a Bachelor of Science in Psychology before going on to complete her Master’s of Nursing degree with Georgia Health Sciences University and Master of Family Therapy degree with Mercer University.
 She is married to Brian Coltraine, and they have a son who was born in October 2015 with PKU.
+They also have another son who was born in September 2019.
 Lindsey has been very active in the PKU community and is proud to serve on the board.
 Her passion is connecting with new families and helping to ease the transition into the PKU world.